 Painkillers are some of the most commonly abused drugs.
 According to the 2009 Substance Abuse and Mental Health Services Administration report, about 595,551 emergency department visits due to the misuse or abuse of pain relievers were recorded.
 Painkiller addiction treatment can help in recovering from prescription medication addiction.
-Call 1-888-287-0471 to find the best treatment center suitable for your or your loved one’s needs.
+Call 1-888-287-0471 Who Answers? to find the best treatment center suitable for your or your loved one’s needs.

 Facts on the Abuse of Painkillers

 Pain medications are considered a favorite drug of abuse in young people.
 According to the 2009 Drug Abuse Warning Network, 9.7 percent and 4.7 percent of 12th graders have used Vicodin and Oxycontin, both narcotic pain relievers, respectively, for recreational or non-medical purposes.
 The non-medical use of Vicodin decreased to 8 percent in 2010, but Oxycontin abuse continued to increase, especially among 10th graders.

 Painkillers are also a popular drug of abused among older adults ages 21 and older.
 In 2008, 276,659 emergency department visits involved adults who misused or abused narcotic pain relievers.
 An estimated 21,302 ED visits that involved the use of narcotic pain medications in drug-related suicide attempts have been reported in the same year.

 There are many narcotics addressed in pain pill addiction treatment centers.
 The most commonly abused pain medications are:

 - Propoxyphene: Darvon, Darvocet